 Lessons are interactive and students are encouraged to speak in the target language as much as possible.
 They also have the opportunity to develop their oral skills by working in small groups with a native speaker.
-The ability to communicate in another language improves employability.
-Learning another language also develops key skills such as empathy, adaptability, communication, analysis, creativity, memory and mental agility.

 The main aims of the GCSE course are to encourage candidates to develop: